Factory Reset

 Factory reset puts the switch back to the same or similar state it was in when shipped from the factory.
 When you perform a factory reset, the currently installed image remains on the switch.

-Use factory reset for wide scale data center deployments or if you work with multiple vendors, where each vendor installs their own configuration on the switch.
-You can also run factory reset when you want to remove a complex or corrupted configuration that is blocking your progress, when you want to move a switch from one network to another, reset the switch to factory defaults and configure it as a new switch, or if you want to selectively remove either configurations or system log files for debugging.
+You can also run factory reset when you want to remove a complex or corrupted configuration that is blocking your progress, when you want to move a switch from one network to another, reset the switch to factory defaults and configure it as a new switch, or if you want to selectively remove either configurations or system log files to identify issues.

 Run Factory Reset